 Users care about changes in the apps they love.
 They might be waiting for you to fix some bugs, for new features to come out, or for fresh looks to bring more diversity to your app.
 If you properly explain the value of your updates, you’ll see better engagement in your app (DAU and MAU can help you measure that).

 Provide well-structured release notes.
-Check how Slack supplies these in its app (under the little gift box icon), giving information on what was added, changed, and fixed.
+Check out how Slack supplies these in its app (under the little gift box icon), giving information on what’s been added, changed, and fixed with each version.

 Be creative in release notes.
 Privat24, a Ukrainian banking app, tells funny stories about their designers and mixes notes with their updates and bug fix information.
 Tumblr also provides a great example of creative release notes:

 Explain new features where they appear in the app.
 For instance, Instagram demonstrated threaded replies in… a threaded reply!
 How clever.
-And every new Instagram feature is introduced in a walkthrough guide in stories, making everyone learn about it and try it ASAP.
+And every new Instagram feature is introduced in a walkthrough guide in Stories, making sure everyone learns about it and tries it ASAP.

 Implement changes gradually